wsaihopfsg/hh_selector/scanner_selection_guide.md

-# Barcode Scanner AI Selection Guide: OHV210 vs Ident-R 02 (Flex & Long)
+# Barcode Scanner AI Selection Guide: OHV210 vs Ident-Force 02 (Flex & Long)

 This document provides comprehensive technical specifications, feature comparisons, and decision-making criteria to assist an AI in recommending the appropriate barcode scanner for a customer's specific needs.